matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

   attacker cannot take any of the server's responses to perform any offline computations or guesses to try to obtain the user's password.

+Another benefit of the method proposed here, compared to the current practice of sending the password to the server, is that the costly operation of key stretching is moved to the client rather than the server.
+This means that an attacker cannot easily DoS the server by sending a large number of login attempts.

 ## Proposal

 ### Protocol overview

+The protocol operates by generating a Curve25519 key pair based on the user's password.
+The server is provided with the public part of the key pair, and uses it to verify that the client is in possession of the private key by generating a shared MAC key that the client uses to generate a MAC that the server can verify.
+Other keys and cryptographic operations are used to provide additional security properties.

 #### Notation